Government Incentives and policies Driving the Market

 Declining price and Installation Cost of solar PV system is Propelling Market Expansion.

-In remote areas, where grid connections are sometimes nonexistent or too expensive to construct, solar energy could be a financially viable option for supplying electricity.
+In remote areas, where grid connections are sometimes nonexistent or too expensive to construct, solar energy could be a financially viable option for supplying electricity, reflecting a positive solar energy market outlook.
 With the help of solar energy, these villages might produce their own electricity and become less dependent on costly and sometimes unreliable diesel generators.
 Their quality of life and economic prospects may thus be enhanced as a result.
 These regulations, which range from renewable energy demands to tax incentives, have been essential in increasing the affordability and accessibility of solar energy for communities, businesses, and individuals.

-For instance, according to the 2023 edition of Berkely Lab’s (The University of California) Tracking the Sun report, the cost of installing residential solar panel systems has decreased significantly over the past decade.
+For instance, according to the 2023 edition of Berkeley Lab’s (The University of California) Tracking the Sun report, the cost of installing residential solar panel systems has decreased significantly over the past decade, influencing the solar energy market size.
 From 2013 to 2022, there was a 26% drop, with prices falling from US $5.7 per watt to US $4.2 per watt.
 This reduction has mainly been influenced by the declining prices of solar PV modules.
-Since 2000, the cost of these modules has reduced by a substantial 90%. the installed cost of solar panels has decreased over the past five years, with prices falling gradually from $4.37 per watt in 2018 to $4.17 per watt in 2022.
+Since 2000, the cost of these modules has reduced by a substantial 90%.
+The installed cost of solar panels has decreased over the past five years, with prices falling gradually from $4.37 per watt in 2018 to $4.17 per watt in 2022.

 Recent Trends in the Solar Energy